hypre-space/hypre/src/docs/usr-manual/solvers-euclid.rst

 .. warning::
    Euclid is not actively supported by the hypre development team.
-We recommend using :ref:`hypre-ilu` for parallel ILU algorithms.
+We recommend using :ref:`ilu` for parallel ILU algorithms.
 This new ILU implementation includes 64-bit integers support (for linear systems with more than 2,147,483,647 global unknowns) through both *mixedint* and *bigint* builds of hypre and NVIDIA/AMD GPUs support through the CUDA/HIP backends.